-We are very pleased to provide you with this year's Annual Water Quality the excellent water and services we have delivered to you over the past year.
-Our goal is and always has been, to provide to you a safe and dependable supply of drinking water.
+We are very pleased to provide you with this year's Annual Water Quality report.
+We want to keep you informed about the excellent water and services we have delivered to you over the past year.
+Or goal is and always has been, to provide to you a safe and dependable supply of drinking water.
 Our water source is ground water.
 We purchase water from Petersburg Municipal Utilities, their wells draw from the "Surficial Sand & Gravel Aquifer," which is located on River Road.
 Petersburg has a Well head Protection Plan which was approved on April 6, 2021.